 - Fencing Foil: Narrow four-sided French thrusting weapon with bowl-shaped guard used for fencing, which has as its target the opponent's torso

-- Katana: Japanese single-edged sword
+- Katana: Japanese single-edged sword with slight curve

 - Kris, Kriss: Malaysian double-edged dagger with wavy multiple-curved blade usually under 18 inches in length